 The best month, as many believe, in February.
 The weather is not too dry or too wet, not too cold or too windy.
 Also in this time, Fansipan has clouds and azaleas flower making the whole landscape more beautiful.

 How to get there

-First you have to get to Sapa from Hanoi by bus, train or by motorbike.
-The distance between Hanoi and Lao Cai is about 400km and might take you 1 to 2 days on motorbike while by bus; it’s only 3-4 hours.
-Train takes you around 8 hours.
+First, you have to get to Sapa from Hanoi by bus, train or by motorbike.
+The distance between Hanoi and Lao Cai is about 400km and might take you 1 to 2 days on a motorbike while by bus; it’s only 3-4 hours.
+The train takes you around 8 hours.

 Motorbike: There are 2 options for you: let the train carry your motorbike and start the journey when getting off or start riding from Hanoi to Sapa (about 370km).
 For the second option, you can take 2 popular directions: one heading to Lai Chau province and another heading to Lao Cai province.